Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session 1.md

 - Install [virtualbox](https://www.virtualbox.org/wiki/Downloads)
 - Install [vagrant](https://developer.hashicorp.com/vagrant/docs/installation)

-With `Virtualbox`, if you meet the problem to install or unable to start `virtualbox` service, you can reach out to [[Awesome Troubleshoot Linux#Could not load 'vboxdrv' after upgrade to Ubuntu 16.04 (and I want to keep secure boot)|virtualbox troubleshoot]] which can help use to resolve problem (NOTICE: Ubuntu 24.04 can be meet)
+With `Virtualbox`, if you meet the problem to install or unable to start `virtualbox` service, you can reach out to [[Awesome Linux Troubleshoot#Could not load 'vboxdrv' after upgrade to Ubuntu 16.04 (and I want to keep secure boot)|virtualbox troubleshoot]] which can help use to resolve problem (NOTICE: Ubuntu 24.04 can be meet)

 If you check all work, `VBoxManage` and `Vagrant`  like this